 Boiler Upgrade Scheme eligibility for oil and LPG homes

-For search traffic, one of the biggest gaps is that people are not only asking about the £9,000 number.
+People are not only asking about the £9,000 number.
 They are also asking the broader question: who is actually eligible under the Boiler Upgrade Scheme right now?
-That matters because the search demand sits in broader phrases such as Boiler Upgrade Scheme UK, Boiler Upgrade Scheme eligibility, and heat pump grant oil boiler, not just in brand-new £9,000 variants.
+That matters because the answer depends on both the property type and the live scheme wording on the application date.

-Based on the live official wording checked on 21 April 2026, the cautious way to handle eligibility is:
+Based on the public wording checked on 26 May 2026, the cautious way to handle eligibility is:

 - treat the reported £9,000 figure as a targeted uplift for oil and LPG-heated properties, not a blanket new amount for every BUS application;